-A non-refundable credit is available to taxpayers who hire a qualified recently deployed veteran on or after January 1, 2012.
+A nonrefundable credit is available to taxpayers who hire a qualified, recently deployed veteran.

-A qualified recently deployed veteran is an individual who was mobilized to active federal military service in an active or reserve component of the United States Armed Forces, and received an honorable or general discharge within the two-year period before the employment begins.
+A qualified, recently deployed veteran is a person who was mobilized to active federal military service in an active or reserve component of the United States Armed Forces, and received an honorable or general discharge within the two-year period before the employment begins.

 The credit is claimed beginning in the year the 45 consecutive weeks in paragraph 3 above are met.

 |First Year Credit (count all months in the year the 45 week requirement is met)|

 |1.
 Number of months or partial months the veteran was employed in the first year|

 |2.
 Monthly credit allowable in first year||$ 200|

 |3.
 First year credit – multiply line 1 by line 2 (maximum $2,400)||$|